-Do I Have a Disability?
+Do I Have A Disability?

-A disability is described as an inability to engage in any substantial gainful activity by reason of severe physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.
+A disability is described as an inability to engage in any substantial gainful activity by reason of severe physical or mental impairment that can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.

-Should I Apply for Benefits?
+Should I Apply For Benefits?

 If your disability has kept you out of work for 12 months or longer, or if you have medical support stating that you are unable to work for 12 months or longer, or your condition is expected to result in death, you should apply as soon as possible.
-The longer you wait, the more benefits you may loose.
+The longer you wait, the more benefits you may lose.

-What if My Application is Denied?
+What If My Application Is Denied?

-How Long Does it Take to Obtain Benefits?
+How Long Does It Take To Obtain Benefits?

 If you are denied at the application stage getting benefits can be a long process, which may take 2-5 years.